-The Mr Vampire film series naturally incorporated Chinese mythology and thus its Vampires were somewhat different to those we see in Western movies.
-They were single minded as animals, can’t speak, can only roar, can only really be killed by magic (though they don’t like the sun) and are hideously ugly as well as have virtually limitless strength, though one film in the series Vampire vs Vampire sees Mr Vampire take on a more European Vampire.
+The Mr Vampire film series naturally incorporated Chinese mythology and therefore its Vampires were somewhat different to those we see in Western movies.
+They were as single minded as animals, couldn’t speak, could only roar, and could only really be killed by magic (Though they don’t like the sun.)
+They were hideously ugly as well and had virtually limitless strength.
+One entry in the series however, Vampire vs Vampire would see Mr Vampire take on a more European Vampire.

 If you haven’t seen any of these films then you should check them out.
-There are 5 Mr Vampire films, 2 Crossover films, Spooky Encounters and The Dead and the Deadly, Vampire vs Vampire and Magic Cop.
-There is also a remake trilogy called New Mr Vampire and a Mr Vampire tv series too though sadly I have not yet had a chance to view this.
+There are 5 Mr Vampire films, 2 Crossover films, Spooky Encounters and The Dead and the Deadly, as well as Vampire vs Vampire and Magic Cop.
+There is also a remake trilogy called New Mr Vampire and a Mr Vampire tv series too.
+Sadly I have not yet had a chance to view the television series.
 I’d say my favourites are the first two Mr Vampire films and Vampire vs Vampire, though they are all entertaining in their own way.

 Buffy Summers (Buffy the Vampire Slayer)

-One of the most iconic fictional characters of all time, Buffy Summers is Joss Whedon’s most enduring creation and was really in many ways the perfect superhero in that she always felt like a real believable character regardless of how larger than life the situations she was in where.
+One of the most iconic fictional characters of all time.
+Buffy Summers is Joss Whedon’s most enduring creation and was really in many ways the perfect superhero.
+She always felt like a real believable character regardless of how larger than life the situations she was in where.

 1/ Van Helsing, Peter Cushing Version (Hammer Dracula Series)